“Does gargling with salty water really do any good for a sore throat, and how? Can the salt, or effects of osmosis, damage healthy throat cells too…?”

 The high concentration of salt will draw fluid out of your tissues (called ‘osmosis’ – in an effort to restore normal ‘osmotic pressure’).
 This is the same process as salting meat to draw fluid out (or putting salt on a slug to fizzle the water out of it).
 Assuming the salt concentration in your gargling fluid is high enough, it really can relieve the soreness of your throat because your tissues calm down and stop pressing on the nerves.
 At least for a little while.
 It doesn’t “fix” or “cure” your sore throat – it just buys you a bit of time.
 Your immune system does the actual fixing part.

-As far as damaging the cells in your throat goes I’m not sure, I don’t think so.
-But one thing I have learned as I go through life is that even with the most benign acts someone somewhere has taken it too far and caused an injury.
+As far as damaging the cells in your throat goes, there’s no reason to think it would.
+Given that the research shows it helps, it seems unlikely that any damage is being done (it is just salty water, after all).
+But one thing I have learned as I go through life is that even with the most benign acts, someone somewhere has taken it too far and caused an injury.
 Don’t be that person.
 Gargle like a normal human a few times a day when you have a sore throat.
 Don’t drink the solution.
-Everything should work out just fine.
+And everything should work out just fine.

 Answered by Matt Linsdell (Fitness Guru)